 A Primer on Dill and French Dill

-Let’s start with the basics.
-Dill is an aromatic herb known for its feathery leaves and distinctive tangy flavor.
-It’s been used for centuries in European, Middle Eastern, and Scandinavian cuisines, especially in pickling and fish dishes.
-But when someone mentions French dill, they’re usually referring to a specific cultivar—Anethum graveolens ‘Mammoth’—which has some key differences in size, aroma, and culinary application.
+Let's start with the basics.
+Dill (Anethum graveolens) is an aromatic herb known for its feathery leaves and distinctive tangy flavor.
+It's been used for centuries in European, Middle Eastern, and Scandinavian cuisines, especially in pickling and fish dishes.
+According to the USDA Agricultural Research Service, dill is cultivated worldwide with various cultivars adapted to different growing conditions and culinary uses.

 ---|---|---|